matsadler/magnus/README.md

 * [`halton`](https://github.com/matsadler/halton-rb) a Ruby gem providing a highly optimised method for generating Halton sequences.
+* [`optify`](https://github.com/juharris/optify) a Ruby gem to
+  simplify using configuration files to manage options for experiments.
+  It has a GitHub action to publish the gem for different architectures to RubyGems with a RBI file for type hints.

 Please open a [pull request](https://github.com/matsadler/magnus/pulls) if you'd like your project listed here.